mixja/cfn-lambda-handler/README.rst

 - Set a property on the event that captures any state that should be retained across multiple Lambda executions.
 This property should be set or updated prior to invoking a new Lambda execution.
 Note that this state must be serializable in a JSON format.

-- Determine when the Lambda function is approaching it's maximum execution time and raise a ``CfnLambdaExecutionTimeout`` exception.
+- Determine when the Lambda function is approaching it's maximum execution time and raise a ``CfnLambdaExecutionTimeout`` exception, and pass any state you want to be available for the next invocation.
 This signals to the handler to invoke a new execution of the Lambda function and exit the current Lambda execution.
+The state you passed to the ``CfnLambdaExecutionTimeout`` will be available in the ``EventState`` property of the ``event`` object.

 - Ensure the Lambda function has appropriate IAM privileges to invoke a new execution of itself.